Rural Development Centre (RUDEC Cameroon)

-There are five main projects going on right now: ecotourism, women's empowerment, orphan project (help needed in education as well as fundraising and project management), beehive project and piggery and fishpond projects.
+There are five main projects going on right now: ecotourism, women's empowerment, vulnerable children project (help needed in education as well as fundraising and project management), beehive project and piggery and fishpond projects.

 Women's empowerment with the micro-finance project: volunteers work with older women and single mothers to provide microloans, as well as worksh on bookkeeping, developing business management skills and evaluation of their businesses.
 Volunteers with fundraising skills are an added advantage to help raise funds for extending the loan portfolio and expansion of this important program.

 Developing tourism: volunteers can help us develop marketing strategies for our tourism potential and identify new attractions.
 Volunteers with website design and editing skills would be an added advantage.

 Research and help with and on income generating projects; RUDEC already has some income generating projects like pig farming, beekeeping and tourism.
 Volunteers can help us fundraise in order to help RUDEC add more hives, along with pigs and feeding.
 The volunteers would also research other income generating activities that could help RUDEC become self sustainable.

 For local villagers, access to health care can be cost-prohibitive.
 Moreover, most Belo villagers live in remote areas far from health care providers, making access increasingly difficulty.
 Due to poor economic conditions and high risk for HIV/AIDS, malaria, and other diseases, RUDEC strives to provide education and treatment to promote healthy communities.
 The community health volunteer plays an integral role in raising public awareness of prevention and treatment against illness, both for

 RUDEC sponsored vulnerable and destitute children, and the community at large.
 While volunteer responsibilities vary based on levels of experience, passionate individuals can fundamentally improve the lives of villagers.